-120. IRENA and the United Nations High Commissioner for Refugees (UNHCR) have been discussing the possibility of addressing the energy needs of the Dollo Ado refugee camps in Ethiopia to improve the quality of life of refugees and host communities with the potential to replicate such strategies in other camps.
+117. IRENA and the United Nations High Commissioner for Refugees (UNHCR) have been discussing the possibility of addressing the energy needs of the Dollo Ado refugee camps in Ethiopia to improve the quality of life of refugees and host communities with the potential to replicate such strategies in other camps.
 As a result of a field mission, a project proposal was prepared by IRENA and Masdar Institute outlining the need for energy solutions which include rechargeable solar lanterns; solar street lamps; and small scale solar powered systems for power and water applications.
-In November 2014, IRENA also performed a field mission to the Zaatari and Azraq refugee camps in Jordan to evaluate the energy situation and develop a roadmap for renewable energy deployment in cooperation with UNHCR, local government, and donor entities.

-121. The proposal for the promotion of sustainable food preservation through the deployment of two pilot-scaled geothermal plant and one pilot-scaled solar food drying plant have been finalised.
+In a similar respect, the proposal for the promotion of sustainable food preservation through the deployment of two pilot-scaled geothermal plant and one pilot-scaled solar food drying plant have been finalised with consensus among project partners on three locations for pilot plant deployment.
 Detailed project deployment plans for both initiatives are subject to additional voluntary funding.